The 5 Best Virtual Team Building Activities for Remote Teams (2026)

 What’s the difference?

-- Skribbl.io is a Pictionary-style game where one person draws, and everyone else races to guess what it is (or isn’t).
-Expect masterpieces like “banana” that look like a confused crescent moon.
+• Skribbl.io is a Pictionary-style game where one person draws, and everyone else races to guess what it is (or isn’t).
+Expect masterpieces like a “dog” that looks like a smushed horse with its tongue hanging out.

-- Gartic Phone takes it further: it’s like Telephone meets Doodle Wars.
-Each person writes a prompt, someone draws it, then someone else describes it... and the result is usually nonsense in the most glorious way.
+• Gartic Phone takes it further: it’s like Telephone meets Doodle Wars.
+Each person writes a prompt, someone draws it, and then someone else describes it.
+The result is usually glorious nonsense that everyone tries to decode.

 Why it's great for remote teams: